dmi3ev1987/dmi3ev1987/README.md

 - 🔭 I’m currently working on Python projects;
-- 👯 I’m looking a job in the field of Python development;
+- 👯 I’m looking for a job in the field of Python development;
 - 🌱 I’m always learning new things;
 - 📫 You can reach me via: email - andrey.dmi3ev@yandex.com or telegram - [@dmi3ev_555](https://t.me/dmi3ev_555).